Apply for a Dates Trading License in Dubai

 The UAE government has also prioritised food security and agri-food trade through a series of national initiatives, including the UAE Food Security Strategy 2051.
 These policies create a supportive regulatory environment for food commodity businesses and signal long-term commitment to developing the country's position in global food supply chains.
 For dates traders specifically, this translates into infrastructure investment, streamlined customs procedures, and a growing ecosystem of logistics and cold-chain providers.

-What the Dates Trading Licence Covers
+What the Dates Trading License Covers

 One of the most commercially significant aspects of the Dubai South Free Zone framework is that it allows 100% foreign ownership.
 There is no requirement to appoint a UAE national as a local sponsor or partner.
 Businesses also benefit from full profit repatriation, meaning all earnings can be transferred out of the UAE without restriction.
 These terms make Dubai South an attractive jurisdiction for international entrepreneurs and established food trading companies alike.

-Who This Licence Is Suited To
+Who This License Is Suited To

 Entrepreneurs looking to build a premium dates export business, particularly those targeting high-value varieties such as Medjool or Ajwa, will benefit from Dubai's positioning as a trusted origin for re-exported goods.
 The Dubai brand carries weight in international food markets, and products routed through the emirate often attract stronger buyer confidence.

 Food trading companies seeking to diversify their commodity portfolios into agricultural products with strong seasonal and year-round demand will find dates an attractive addition.
-Investors who require a free zone structure with minimal restrictions on foreign ownership and straightforward regulatory requirements will also find this licence a practical and commercially sound choice.
+Investors who require a free zone structure with minimal restrictions on foreign ownership and straightforward regulatory requirements will also find this license a practical and commercially sound choice.

 Setup Costs and Steps to Get Licensed